Lenkelheit/Platform_Of_Corporate_Information_Systems/README.md

   - each class in seperate file
   - file's name same as class' name
 - Comments
+  - do separate different code section with uppercase comments in important classes: FIELDS, METHODS, CONSTRUCTORS(constructor, destructor, methods that create object) ...
   - every *public* block of code should has XML-documentation
   - every *private* block of code should has comments
   - avoid block of comments